-(I.R.S.
+13-1024020 (I.R.S.
 Employer Identification No.)

-1114 Avenue of the Americas, New York, New York 10036

-(Address of principal executive offices) (Zip Code)
+1114 Avenue of the Americas, New York, New York 10036 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)
+(212) 704-1200 (Registrant's telephone number, including area code)

-(Former name, former address a and former fis scal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all repoluring the preceding 12 months (or for such shorter period that the requirements for the past 90 days. - - Yes 🗷 No □ Indicate by check mark whether the registrant has submitted elected required to be submitted and posted pursuant to Rule 405 of Regulation period that the registrant was required to submit and post such files).
-1 Yes 🗷 No □ Indicate by check mark whether the registrant is a large accelerated definition of "large accelerated filer," "accelerated filer," and "smaller registrant is a large accelerated filer," = = compar ny.
-See Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
-The number of shares of the registrant's common stock outstanding g as of Jul v 16 2012 was 437 127 262 Yes□ No 🗷
+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵  No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+The number of shares of the registrant's common stock outstanding as of July 16, 2012 was 437,127,262.

+Yes 🗆 No 🗵